AKSW/2024.d2r2.aksw.org/docs/index.md

 ## Latest News

+!!! info "2024-03-28 - Submissions assigned to PC"

+    We received 9 paper submissions to the workshop which are now assigned to the [members of program committee](program-committee.md) for review.

+!!! info "2024-03-27 - Early Registration Rates"

+    In order to attend the workshop, please [register to the ESWC2024](https://2024.eswc-conferences.org/registration/).
+    You will get the early registration rates until 2024-04-24.

 !!! info "2024-03-18 - Clarification of Page Limitations"

     Based on a question from a submitting researcher, we clarfied the submission page limits: